-Join The Oxford Student for Hilary ’14
+Join The Oxford Student for Trinity ’14

-We’re looking for enthusiastic writers, photographers, cartoonists, filmmakers and editors to join the paper in Hilary Term 2014.
+We’re looking for enthusiastic writers, photographers, cartoonists, filmmakers and editors to join the paper in Trinity Term 2014.
 As the largest student publication in Oxford, The OxStu‘s print edition reaches over 15,000 readers every week and we’re always on the lookout for fresh talent.

 Working for The OxStu is a fantastic way to gain experience in journalism, and even work with national newspapers.
 If you’re still not convinced, here’s just a few things that our journalists got up to last year:

 - Sold more stories to the national press than any other student publication in Oxford.